-A credit card annual fee is usually charged when you first activate your card account, and then the fee will be charged around the same time every 12 months after that.
-If you have a card that waives the annual fee in the first year, the standard annual fee will be charged for the first time around 12 months from when you activated the card (and then every 12 months after that).
+Your credit card annual fee is usually charged when you first activate the account, and then around the same time every 12 months after that.
+If you have a card that offers an introductory $0 annual fee in the first year, the standard annual fee will be charged for the first time around 12 months from when you activated the card.

 Use this guide to learn more about credit card annual fees, including ways to avoid and reduce the costs.

 How can I avoid paying a credit card’s annual fee?